 11. What about warranties?

 All of our fixed price project work comes with a 30 day warranty as standard.
-This is measured from the date on which the work is ready for launch.
+This is measured from the date on which the work is ready for deployment.
 We understand that sometimes issues are not spotted straight away and so if you find any problems at all during the warranty period, we will fix them free of charge as quickly as we can.

 Of course, 30 days is an arbitrary time frame.
 Our experience shows that this is plenty of time in most cases, but if you discover an issue after the warranty period then you should still talk to us about it and we will do our best to find a fair solution.